Name: Donovan Bixley

 - Who is your favourite author/children’s author?

-- Roald Dahl and Neil Gaiman.
+- Roald Dahlopens a new window and Neil Gaimanopens a new window.
 I love their artful ease of writing magical stories that seem like they might just be real.
-They’re also an inspiration to me because they both wrote/write stories for little kids, picture books, teen novels, comics (Neil Gaiman), adult novels, short stories and films.
+They’re also an inspiration to me because they both wrote/write stories for little kids, picture books, teen novels, comics (Neil Gaimanopens a new window), adult novels, short stories and films.
 I like doing all those things too and not just doing one kind of book.

 - Why did you want to be a writer?